wiseman-timelord/NConvert-Batch/README.md

 # NConvertBatch
-Its a, Powershell or Puthon Gradio, interface for simplifying batch conversion with NConvert.
+Its a, Powershell or Puthon Gradio, interface for simplifying batch image conversion with NConvert.

 ### Status:
 Under development....